andrewt3000/web_development/README.md

 Preferred: [mobx](https://mobx.js.org/intro/overview.html) - simple, scalable, state management.

 Alternatives:
 - [redux](https://redux.js.org/) A Predictable State Container for JS Apps.
 Has immutable state.
 It has more boilerplate than mobx, [redux tradeoffs](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367).
+Typically use involves [thunks](https://github.com/reduxjs/redux-thunk#redux-thunk) or [sagas](https://redux-saga.js.org/) for [middleware](https://redux.js.org/advanced/middleware)

 Considering: [immer](https://immerjs.github.io/immer/docs/introduction) - work with immutable state in a more convenient way.
 Can be used to simplify redux or mobx reducers.